arsalanabc/node_postgres_docker/app/README.md

 # Project Description
 Create a service to different sizes for the shoes and calculate TrueToSize.
 TrueToSize for a shoe is an average of all the sizes available in that shoe model.

-This app is develeped with NODE.JS and uses Postgres as the database.
+This app is developed with NODE.JS and uses Postgres as the database.
 Also, I have containized the app to run on any machine with docker-compose.

 ## Setup:
 NOTE: Your machine must have Node:10, docker and docker-compose installed.